verovec/develop-with-k8s-python/README.md

     make delete
     ```

-4. delete evenrything in your system about this project
+4. delete everything in your system about this project
     ```bash
     make cleanup
     ```